enotspe/fortinet-2-elasticsearch/README.md

 * version: string  | uint32

-As far as we are concern, GTP is only part of Fortigate Carrier, which is a different product¿?
+As far as we are concern, GTP is only part of Fortigate Carrier, which is a different product (¿?)
 How can Fortigate manage a field that has 2 different data types in its internal relational database? how does fortianalyzer do it?
+We have no idea, because we have never seent GTP events on a real scenario.
+In order to avoid any data type mismatch, GTP events are not going to be considered, and unless you use Fortigate Carrier, you are not going to see them either.

+1. `Data 6.2.X` is the denormalized data set obtained from the Log Reference Guide of version 6.2.X.
+You can look at it as the Log Reference on spreadsheet format.

+2. `Data` has all the datasets from `Data 6.2.X` sheets.
+You can look at it as the denormalize version of all datasets of major release 6.2.

+3. On `Overlap ECS - Summary of fields`, we look for any field on Fortigate dataset that could overlap with ECS fields.
+First we consolidate all fields with a dynamic table, and then lookup for it over root fields on `ECS 1.X`.
+For example, Fortigate dataset has field `agent`, which overlaps with field `agent` on ECS.
+If we find an overlap, we propose a rename for Fortigate field: `fortios.agent`.
+We are doing ECS "enrichment", leaving original fortinet fields as well, just renaming the ones that overlaps with ECS.

-So we have decided to attack them by splitting them by type, resulting in 3 datasets: traffic, utm and event.
+4. We have decided to attack the full dataset by splitting them by type, resulting in 3 datasets: traffic, utm and event.
 Each of them has its own translation.
+So, on sheets `Summary of "traffic type" fields`, `Summary of "utm type" fields` and `Summary of "event type" fields` we consolidate the fields of each dataset independently.

+5. On `ECS Translation of "XXX type" fields` is where the magic happens.
+Based on our criteria, we translate to ECS the fields we consider can fit.
 Although Fortinet is moving utm type logs to a [connection oriented approach](https://docs.fortinet.com/document/fortigate/6.2.0/new-features/199570/logging-session-versus-attack-direction), we are only considering client/source server/destination for traffic logs.

-Right now only traffic and utm logs have been translated, because their use case is the one which ECS have more coverage.
+6. On `logstash - XXX` we consolidate the translated fields of previous sheets and generate logstash code.

+7. On `fortigate mapping` we filter all fortigate fields that are not string and, based on it type, template mapping code is generated.
+The template we use consider keyword as default mapping, this is why we only explicitly define non-keyword fields.
+This sheet might be reviewed because some Fortinet fields are longer than 1024, which is are default lenght.
+We have not had any issue so far tough.

+Translation is where we need more help from the community!!!
+We manage around 100s of firewalls, but is is very likely we have not covered it all.

 ### Fortisandbox